-Ottawa Community Foundation Awards $125,000 to Youth Ottawa and the Social Planning Council of Ottawa to Tackle Youth Unemployment
+Ottawa Community Foundation Awards $125,000 to the Ottawa Community Housing Foundation and Global Vision to Tackle Youth Unemployment

-YAM was one of three proposals presented to a jury of community leaders and experts at the Ottawa Community Foundation’s fourth annual New Leaf Community Challenge on Wednesday at The Innovation Centre at Bayview Yards.
+Youth+ was one of three short-listed proposals presented to an eight-member jury of community leaders at the fifth New Leaf Community Challenge (NLCC) held in Algonquin College’s Indigenous Learning Commons.

 For inquiries about the New Leaf Community Challenge, please contact: